rmbordonali/rmbordonali/Project_1_Water_Level/Project_1_README.md

 ### Project Description:
 This project uses Python to create various plots for the purpose of analyzing time series data.
-Daily mean water level data for Toronto (1960-2024) was used when creating this project, as well as drone audio data.
+Daily mean water level data for Toronto (1960-2024) was used when creating this project.

 ### Code Summary:
 - Linearly detrending data